-2. It was the first apple with a trademark.
+Pink Lady® Apples was the first apple with a trademark!

-Cripps Pink was the first apples to be awarded a trademarked name.
-Pink Lady is the trademark name for the Cripps Pink cultivar.
-What does that even mean, you wonder?
-It means that growers like Stemilt must obtain a license in order to be able to grow, pack, and market this apple variety under the Pink Lady name.
-Apples that are sold under the Pink Lady brand name must meet high-quality standards and every apple that goes to market as a Pink Lady has met criteria for sugar content, firmness, color, and blemishes.
+Cripps Pink is the cultivar name, or name of the plant that grows Pink Lady® apples.
+Plants are patented to protect intellectual property, but because patents eventually run out, growers have opted to market them under a trademark, or brand name.
+Pink Lady® was the first apple to be awarded a trademarked name.
+Growers like Stemilt must obtain a license in order to grow, pack and market this apple variety under the Pink Lady® name.
+Apples that are sold under the Pink Lady® brand name must meet high-quality standards and every apple that goes to market as a Pink Lady® must meet criteria for sugar content, firmness, color and blemishes.
 Stemilt is proud to be one of the longest and leading growers of zippy Pink Lady® apples!

-The story of how the Pink Lady name came to be goes like this: Apple breeder John Cripps loved the novel The Cruel Sea by Nicholas Montsarrat.
+The apple is named after a cocktail!
+Apple breeder John Cripps loved the novel The Cruel Sea by Nicholas Montsarrat.
 In the book, the hero enjoys a cocktail called a “Pink Lady.”